apache/nuttx/configs/README.txt

     STATUS: This port is code complete, verified, and included in the NuttX 0.2.1 release.

+configs/nucleus2g
+    This port uses the Nucleus 2G board (with Babel CAN board).
+This board features an NXP LPC1768 processor.
+See the 2G website (http://www.2g-eng.com/) for more information about the Nucleus 2G.

 configs/olimex-lpc2378
     This port uses the Olimex Olimex-lpc2378 board arm-elf toolchain* under Linux or Cygwin.
 STATUS: ostest and NSH configurations available.